ZheyuHarry/Yu_L.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Luo Yu is a student majoring in software engineering and is now an intern in the Media Computing Lab.
+He has been trained to cope with difficult problems for his experience in algorithm competitions.
+And now his research interests is mainly on the computer vision.
 {style="text-align: justify;"}